A Traditional Ayurvedic Cleanse

 - Promotes optimal health.

 Below, you will find everything you need to implement a simple, food-based cleanse at any time of year.
 However, even a gentle cleanse like this one is not appropriate for pregnant or breastfeeding women, or for anyone who is extremely weak or debilitated.
-On the other hand, if you are considering becoming pregnant, Ayurveda highly recommends that both partners undertake a cleanse approximately three months prior to conception.
+On the other hand, if you are preparing for pregnancy, Ayurveda highly recommends that both partners undertake a cleanse approximately three months prior to conception.

 The Four Phases of a Cleanse